danmasta/angular-google-maps/README.md

   <tr>
     <td><pre>auto-complete</pre></td>
     <td>Attribute</td>
-    <td>Enables auto complete style search functionality for all markers loaded in the map.
+    <td>Enables and defines the element to be used for auto complete style search functionality for all markers currently loaded in the map.
 This should be used on an input element.
-Supports keyboard interaction.</td>
+Supports keyboard interaction.
+Requires <code>ng-model="search"</code> attribute.
+Recommended usage is: <code><input type="text" name="search" placeholder="Search Map" autocomplete="off" auto-complete ng-model="search" /></code></td>
   </tr>
 </table>